Betting Exchanges – Compare The Best Sites In UK 2023

 What are the best betting exchanges in the UK?

 The best betting exchanges in the UK depend on what sort of sports trader you are or if you are a matched bettor.
-Betfair is the most established betting exchange, followed by Betdaq, with Smarkets and Matchbook nipping at their heals by the increase in matched bettors looking to lay off bets.
+Betfair is the most established betting exchange, followed by Betdaq, with Smarkets and Matchbook nipping at their heels with the increase in matched bettors looking to lay off bets.
 Both exchanges are improving in terms of liquidity and exchange markets on offer.

 1. Smarkets — Low Commission